 There are some odd number of reasons why I have come to believe the Lord has gifted me with a spirit of faith, one of which is a deep sense of knowing and trusting His presence even before I knew His name.
 I remember as early as four years old laying in my bed thinking, "Hi God.
 I know You can hear my thoughts."
 While it scared me at times that He knew everything, I was oddly comforted by it too.

 There are old home videos of me as young as four or five years old, picking flowers and placing them delicately in my garden basket, as I quizzically look to the camera and ask, “How many flowers do you think there are, Mom?"

-I then stop myself, only to turn back and answer my own question, "Well, God knows each and every one of them, every petal."
+I then stop myself, only to turn back and dismiss my own question, "Well, God knows each and every one of them, every petal."

 It seems even as a young child my desire to be fully known was present, but this Power and Grace simply did not yet have a name in my heart.

-It should come as no surprise that when I started asking these sorts of questions - questions about the existence, nature, and character of God - I was directed to a Bible.
+It should come as no surprise that when I started asking these sorts of questions - questions about the existence, nature, and character of God - my parents directed me to a Bible and Jesus camp.
 The only Bible I had was a Kings James Version my dad had given to me.
 It didn't make all that much sense to me as a young girl; the "thy's" "thou's" and old English syntax (which I have now come to adore in adulthood) were like a foreign language.
 Simply talking about God was a foreign language as it was!

 I was 12 years old.

 Life with Jesus